Temybroder/Load-Test-Tool/README.md

 # LoadTester

-This is a Node.js based Load Testing tool.
+This is a Custom Node.js based Load Testing tool.
 This tool fires requests in rapid successions to an end-point, and reports the response time for each endpoint, as well as the average time